OscarLeif/Parallax2D/README.md

 Parallax2D
 ==========
 Description

-A simple Parallax script for Unity (2D)
+A simple Parallax script for Unity (2D) using 'Z' index's

 ==========
 Installation
 1. Download [the files](https://github.com/joedanhol/Parallax2D/archive/master.zip)
 2. Drag and drop the files into your Unity project(s)
 3. Make a _GM (Game Manager) Empty object